jtaylor100/jtaylor100.github.io/values.markdown

 : Giving everybody a chance, not succumbing to prejudice.

 Focus
-: Trying to solve every problem is a great way to solve none of them.
+: Understanding that attempting to solve every problem at once is a great way to solve none of them.

 Growth
 : Always wanting to be a better person within their context.

 Health
-: Being well functioning.
+: Being physically well functioning.

 Honesty
 : Being transparent in actions, motivations and feelings without brutality.